Flood warnings as heavy rains move across the South

-The National Weather Service posted flash flood watches and warnings for much of the South.
+The National Weather Service posted flash flood watches and warnings for much of the South from Louisiana into southwest Virginia.

 Premium content for only $0.99